haproxy/haproxy/doc/lua-api/index.rst

   :returns: An :ref:`http_class`.

   This attribute contains an HTTP class object.
-It is avalaible only if the proxy has the "mode http" enabled.
+It is available only if the proxy has the "mode http" enabled.

 .. js:function:: TXN.log(TXN, loglevel, msg)